Skip to main content

 Dining at the Johns Hopkins Hospital

 The restaurants at The Johns Hopkins Hospital offer a fresh, convenient way to refuel during your visit.
 Dining options range from a quick cup of coffee and grab-and-go meals to gourmet soups, salads, and entrees.
-While you eat, enjoy the garden views from the food court on the main level of the Zayed Tower.
+While you eat, enjoy the garden views.

 Need help navigating food insecurity or the resources listed here?
 Reach out to the Office of Student Life at bsph-studentlife@jhu.edu